cpina/ace-it-presentation/README.md

-# ace-it-presentation
+# Presentations
-Presentation in Spanish (at the moment, I might translate it) of some of the IT systems of the ACE 2016-2017 expedition.

-ACE stands for Antarctic Circumnavigation Expedition.
+Different presentations of Python, Django or IT during the ACE (Antarctic Circumnavigation Expedition) 2016 expedition.

 To save it into a PDF follow the steps:
+1. cd to the git directory
+2. python3 -m http.server
-1. Open it using Chrome or Chromium
+3. Using Chrome or Chromium: http://localhost:8080
-2. Press Control+P to print it into a file
+4. Press Control+P to print it into a file
-3. Execute (on a GNU/Linux system): `pdfcrop --bbox "79 211 535 554" non-cropped-presentation.pdf presentation.pdf`
+5. Execute (on a GNU/Linux system): `pdfcrop --bbox "79 211 535 554" non-cropped-presentation.pdf presentation.pdf`

 How to find the right parameters for bbox?
 Execute before:
 `pdfcrop --verbose file.pdf`